AkchurinDA/Fortuna.jl/README.md

 ```

 ### Performing Nataf Transformation
-STRELA package allows to easily perform the Nataf transformation of correlated random variables into the space of uncorrelated standard normal variables.
+SRel package allows to easily perform the Nataf transformation of correlated random variables into the space of uncorrelated standard normal variables.

 ```julia
 # Define a random vector: